-We are delighted to announce that Henley Festival will be supporting the Charlie Waller Memorial Trust and The Teenage Wilderness Trust for 2018 and a proportion of every ticket you buy will go to these amazing charities.
+We were delighted to be supporting the Charlie Waller Memorial Trust and The Teenage Wilderness Trust for 2018 and 2019.

 The Charlie Waller Memorial Trust was set up in 1997 in memory of Charlie Waller, a young man who took his own life whilst suffering from depression.
 In aid of educating young people on the importance of staying mentally well, Charlie’s family set up the Charlie Waller Trust.
 The Trust aims to help people recognise the signs of depression, equip young people to look after their mental well-being and ensure expert help is available when needed.

 The Charlie Waller Memorial Trust envisions a world where people understand and talk openly about depression, where young people know how to maintain well-being, and where the most appropriate treatment is available to everyone who needs it.
 The support of Henley Festival will help to make this vision a reality.

 The Teenage Wilderness Trust was founded by Matt Bailey in 2011 to support students who find it difficult to engage with mainstream education.